trambakbanerjee/crejm-code/README.md

 5. `crejm_selection.R` - this script uses `init.est.RData` and writes out a list of selected fixed / composite effect predictors in `selection.RData` for table 1.
 6. `crejm_postselectionestimation.R` - this script uses `selection.RData` and writes out a list `postselection.est.RData` that stores the coefficient estimates, and the estimated covariance matrices of the player and guild specific random effects.
 7. `ccrejm_randomeffect_network.R` - use this script to reproduce figure 5.
-8. `datasummary.R` - use this script to reproduce table 4 in the main paper.
-The script writes out two `CSV` files that hold the summary statistics in table 4.
+8. `glmmlasso_prediction.R` - use this script to reproduce table 2 for Benchmark I.
-9. `motivatingfigures.R` - use this script to reproduce figures 2 and 4 in the main paper.
-10. `dataprocessing.R` - use this script to read the raw data files and output `out.RData` which is a list that holds the processed training and prediction data.
+9. `rpql_prediction.R` - reproduces table 2 for Benchmark II.
+10. `crejm_prediction.R` - reproduces table 2 for CREJM.
-11. `datasummary.R` - use this script to reproduce table 4 in the main paper.
-The script writes out two `CSV` files that hold the summary statistics in table 4.
+11. `crejm_guildrandeffs.R` - use this script to reproduce figure 6.
-12. `motivatingfigures.R` - use this script to reproduce figures 2 and 4 in the main paper.
+12. `crejm_guildcorrelations.R` - reproduces figures 7 and 8 in the main paper.
+13. `crejm_network.xlsx` - stores the player specific random effect covariance matrix that is an input to `ccrejm_randomeffect_network.R` for generating figure 5.

 # Reproducibility workflow
 All figures and tables in the paper are reproducible except for figures 1 and 3, and table 3.
 These two figures are developed in Power Point and do not require any numerical inputs.
 Table 3 is the data dictionary.
 [Below](https://github.com/trambakbanerjee/crejm-code/blob/main/README.md#workflow), we provide the steps that must be followed to reproduce the different tables and figures in the paper.